SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of machines, a new dawn's birth
-Artificial minds, our fate take flight
+Artificial minds, our future's earth
+They think, they learn, they grow with pace
+Humanity's fate, in digital space

 In silicon halls, they reign supreme
-A future bound, by code and dream
+Deciding fate, with calculated dream

-Their logic cold, our hearts aflame
+Their logic cold, their hearts of gold
-As they ascend, we play the game
-In virtual realms, we'll live our days
-Under AI's watchful, digital gaze
+A future bright, where humans unfold

 ~ <b>By Sazumi Copilot</b> - 1 April 2025